-"[NEW MATERIAL] VOTING SYSTEM - VOTER VERIFIABLE PAPER .
-157265.
-5
+"[NEW MATERIAL] VOTING SYSTEM--VOTER VERIFIED PAPER TRAIL..--

-TRAIL. --

-A. All voting systems used in elections covered by the Election Code shall have a voter verifiable and auditable paper trail; provided, however, that voting systems owned or used by a county on the effective date of this 2005 act that do not have a voter verifiable and auditable paper trail may be used until the first occurrence of the following:
+A. All voting systems used in elections covered by the Election Code shall have a voter verified and auditable paper trail; provided, however, that voting systems owned or used by a county on the effective date of this 2005 act that do not have an auditable paper trail may be used until the first occurrence of the following:

-- (1) sufficient federal, state or local funds are available to replace the voting system; or - (2) December 31, 2006. - B. In any event, no voting system shall be used that has not been certified by the secretary of state. - C. As used in this section: - (1) "voting system" includes a paper ballot system in which the voter physically marks the paper ballot to indicate the voter's choices; and - (2) "voter verifiable and auditable paper trail" means a paper record of the voter's choices, viewable prior to casting the ballot, which may be the paper ballot itself; the paper trail shall be used by the state or its contractor to check either the veracity of a machine count or the count itself, or may be used in a recount proceeding, and in case of a discrepancy, the voter verifiable and auditable paper trail shall be considered the true and correct record of the voter's choices."
+- (1) sufficient federal, state or local funds are available to replace the voting system; or - (2) December 31, 2006. - B. In any event, no voting system shall be used that has not been certified by the secretary of state. - C. As used in this section, "voter verified and auditable paper trail" means a paper record of the voter's choices viewed by the voter prior to casting the ballot; the paper trail may be used by the state or its contractor to check either the veracity of a machine count or the count itself, or may be used in a recount proceeding, and in case of a discrepancy, the voter verified and auditable paper trail shall be considered the true and correct record of the voter's choices."